DefinitionRate of newly reported cases of chlamydia by date of diagnosis per 100,000 persons.

 STD-5: Reduce the proportion of females aged 15 to 44 years who have ever required treatment for pelvic inflammatory disease (PID)

-How Are We Doing?Chlamydia rates in Utah have increased from 2000 to 2017, except for a slight decrease in 2004 (2.7%) and 2013 (3.0%).
-The overall rate increase can be attributed to increased screening efforts, use of increasingly sensitive diagnostic testing, efforts to increase reporting by providers and laboratories, and improved information systems for reporting.
-Such increased rates can be interpreted as an advancement in disease control as more infections are identified and treated, providing opportunity to intervene in the spread of infection.
+How Are We Doing?Chlamydia rates in Utah have typically increased during the past twenty years, with the exception of slight decreases in 2004 (2.7%), 2013 (2.9%), and 2020 (6.7%).
+The overall rate increase can be attributed to increased screening efforts, the use of increasingly sensitive diagnostic testing, efforts to increase reporting by providers and laboratories, and improved information systems for reporting.
+Such increased rates can be interpreted as an advancement in disease control as more infections are identified and treated, providing an opportunity to intervene in the spread of infection.

 What Is Being Done?Persons who test positive for chlamydia are confidentially interviewed by a disease intervention specialist from their local health department to educate the patient, ensure proper treatment, and to obtain sexual partner information for follow up.
 This process helps prevent diagnosed individuals from spreading the infection and the patient from becoming reinfected.

-The Utah Department of Health Communicable Disease Prevention Program, along with local health departments, currently provide STD (sexually transmitted disease) presentations upon request to a variety of organizations, agencies, and facilities.
+The Utah Department of Health HIV and STD Prevention and Surveillance Program, along with local health departments, currently provide STD (sexually transmitted disease) presentations upon request to a variety of organizations, agencies, and facilities.